 Two dropsonde legs normal to the outflow boundary were obtained.
 The drop locations are shown in Figs. 2 and 3.
 The second dropsonde leg commenced approximately 90 min after the first (2047:38-2111:38) and the composite is shown in Fig. 4.
 While the air mass behind the outflow boundary warmed and moistened since the first leg, the low-level winds remained easterly.
-The CBL depth remained nearly the same (~760 mb).
+The CBL depth remained constant (~760 mb).
 The region west of the dryline was dry and hot with a deeper boundary layer (~670 mb) and southwesterly flow.
-This dropsonde leg included one drop that was south of the outflow boundary and just east of the dryline that was fortuitously dropped quite near the time
+This dropsonde leg included one drop that was